AnaGonzalezEsteban/Airbnb-final-project/README.md

-# The key to the success of an airbnb listing
+# The key to the success of an Airbnb accommodation

 1. Project object